gatsbyjs/gatsby/packages/gatsby-dev-cli/README.md

 #### `--external-registry`

 Run `yarn add` commands without the `--registry` flag.
-This is helpful when using yarn 2/3 and you need to use `yarn config set npmRegistryServer http://localhost:4873` for `gatsby-dev-cli` to work.
+This is helpful when using yarn 2/3 and you need to use `yarn config set npmRegistryServer http://localhost:4873` and `echo -e 'unsafeHttpWhitelist:\n - "localhost"' >> .yarnrc.yml` before running `gatsby-dev-cli`.